How secure is my office Wi-Fi?

 This is often overlooked.
 No matter how secure your code may be, if it is widely known and never changed then it somewhat defeats the object.
 Staff come and go, and not always in circumstances that we would wish; what if they know the wireless code and feel aggrieved?
 They don’t even need access to the building as of course; Wi-Fi often doesn’t respect walls and door locks.
 Ensure that distribution of the wireless key giving access to company data is as limited as possible and changed as often as is practical to do so.

 Do you have a separate Wi-Fi for guests?

 My example at the start of this article is far from unique.
 If you haven’t got a separate Wi-Fi network and code that only gives access to the internet and no corporate resources then you should never give out your company Wi-Fi code under any circumstances.
 During security audits, I always casually ask for the main Wi-Fi code for my laptop as part of the exercise, and I would say that 90% of the time it is not queried and simply offered.
-Even if I do not have malicious intent, there is no way for you to know if I have sufficient security on my device or unwittingly hosting a virus infections just waiting to attack a network.
+Even if I do not have malicious intent, there is no way for you to know if I have sufficient security on my device or unwittingly host a virus just waiting to attack a network.
 There are very few reasons for a visitor to need access to your corporate network; so don’t give it to them.

 NB: The guest network can also be offered to staff for mobiles, etc. This further reduces the risk of the main code becoming widely known